 The technical standards used will be fundamentally the same, however although the technical content is the same, for UKCA marking, the BSi Group versions of the standards should be used.

-The Government has issued some comprehensive guidelines explaining how the new UKCA mark should be applied and the deadlines that need to be met.
+The UK Government has issued some comprehensive guidelines explaining how the new UKCA mark should be applied and the deadlines that need to be met.
 Over time, the UKCA mark will become controlled in a similar way to the present CE mark, but for the immediate future until January 2023 it won’t need to be permanently fixed, so for example it could be just a label.
+There’s separate guidance for medical devices on the UK Government’s website.
+In terms of technical documentation, documentation must be kept to demonstrate that your products conform with regulatory requirements.
+So it’s recommended that you keep accurate records in a technical file.

 In most instances there should be sufficient time to build these changes into your packaging requirements, however, should you require self-adhesive labels or a packaging overlabelling service, Croft Printing will be happy to help.